Seegene Expands mpox RUO Product Lineups with Enhanced Detection Assays for Clade 1

 - Offers healthcare professionals with a critical tool in their research on the global spread of mpox by supporting international efforts

-The newly introduced Novaplex™ MPXV/OPXV plus Assay (RUO) is designed to detect 3 targets causing mpox disease: non-variola Orthopoxvirus (OPXV) and mpox virus (MPVX) with specific confirmation of MPXV Clade I. MPXV Clade I is associated with higher transmission and mortality rates than MPXV Clade II.
+The newly introduced Novaplex™ MPXV/OPXV plus Assay (RUO) is designed to detect 3 targets causing mpox disease: non-variola Orthopoxvirus (OPXV) and monkeypox virus (MPXV) with specific confirmation of MPXV Clade I. MPXV Clade I is associated with higher transmission and mortality rates than MPXV Clade II.

 The assay meets the preferred target product profiles (TPPs) issued by the WHO, which guide manufacturers, suppliers, and researchers developing new assays for detection of viruses causing mpox.
 Additionally, it aligns with the preferred target analyte criteria for distinguishing between Clade I and II.